wusla17/Aether_expo/README.md

 -   **Database Migration**: Successfully migrated from `AsyncStorage` to `expo-sqlite` to ensure **data integrity** and **scalability**, resolving initial startup issues.
 -   **UI Consistency**: Transitioned from NativeWind/Tailwind CSS to `react-native-paper` for a more **cohesive** and **maintainable UI**, addressing previous styling inconsistencies.
 -   **Navigation**: Leveraging Expo Router for a **scalable navigation structure**, ensuring new features can be added seamlessly.
+-   **Bottom Navigation Bar**: Redesigned the bottom navigation bar to be more stylish and modern, with a glassmorphism effect and subtle animations.

 ## 🤝 Contributing